ten7/handbook.ten7.com/_pages/04_ourbenefits.md

 ## Health, Dental and Vision Insurance

-Your coverage goes into effect on the first day of the first month after you start at TEN7.
-For example, if you start on January 14th, your coverage starts February 1st.
+Your coverage goes into effect on your first day of employment with TEN7.
 Our team is located across the country, so we’ve chosen nationwide carriers that have coverage in the state in which you reside.
+(Hawaii is the one exception.)

 ### Health